Myrkotyn/sass-gulp-skeleton/README.md

 # Skeleton for simple HTML/JS projects

-Includes Grunt to compile SASS into CSS, along with Autoprefixer and Grunt GH-Pages for deployment.
+Includes Gulp to compile Sass into CSS, along with Autoprefixer.
 Testing is handled by Jasmine.

 ## Setup